arcanistzed/pdf-sheet/README.md

 As you can see, the `@` is used to access properties of the Actor data, rather than a fixed value.
 You may use any valid JavaScript functions or formulas in the mapping, but it should return a String or [coerce](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion) into one.

+**⚠️WARNING:** Do not use line comments (you can use block comments) since the mapping is saved on one line.

 While creating a mapping, it's very helpful to work in the browser console (F12):